tibs/pact-talk/pact-slides.rst

 Imagine we are producing a service to make virtual sandwiches

-Since we like microservices (a lot) our main sandwhich assembly service will need a different service to "put butter on things"
+Since we like microservices (a lot) our sandwich assembly service will need a different service to "put butter on things"

 -----